The statement of comprehensive income covers the same period of time as the income statement and consists of two major sections:

 - Net income (or net earnings) from the company's income statement

-- Other comprehensive income which consists of positive and/or negative amounts for foreign currency translation and hedges, unrealized holding gains and losses on available-for-sale securities, and a few other items
+- Other comprehensive income which consists of positive and/or negative amounts for foreign currency translation and hedges, and a few other items

 The totals from each of the above sections are summed and are presented as comprehensive income.